JournalOfComputerGraphicsTechniques/TEST-0002-02-01-Wyman-Sloan-Shirley/README.md

 The code should be cross platform, and we've done a reasonable job of ensure it compiles warning-free.

-The release includes a "Precompiled" bundle, which contains:
+The [release](https://github.com/JournalOfComputerGraphicsTechniques/TEST-0002-02-01-Wyman-Sloan-Shirley/releases) additionally includes a "Precompiled" bundle, which contains:

   * A window executable of the curve viewer
   * A precompiled .lib and headers for the IGLU library dependency (in "iglu/")